-The use of porn stars such as Evan Stone, Nicole Sheridan, Randy Spears, Voodoo, Jezebelle Bond, Michelle Maylene, Eric Masterson, Cailey Taylor, Michelle Lay, Syren, Rebecca Love, Mary Carey, Jayden Cole, Christie Stevens and Jazy Berlin it’s been as a kind of salvation for the genre, but also a confirmation that it was increasingly difficult to find new softcore stars not coming from the adult industry.
+The use of porn stars such as Evan Stone, Nicole Sheridan, Randy Spears, Voodoo, Jezebelle Bond, Michelle Maylene, Eric Masterson, Cailey Taylor, Michelle Lay, Syren, Rebecca Love, Mary Carey, Jayden Cole, Christie Stevens, Scarlet Red and Jazy Berlin it’s been as a kind of salvation for the genre, but also a confirmation that it was increasingly difficult to find new softcore stars not coming from the adult industry.

 For many years, instead, Retromedia has been able to mix two worlds, the hardcore and the softcore, managing to build movies with homogenous cast, and with personalities from both these worlds.